Changes to student fees & payment for 2015/16

 How do I apply for OSAP?

 Each year over 200,000 post secondary students receive over $1.6 billion in financial assistance from the Ontario Government through the Ontario Student Assistance Program (OSAP).
-The entire process including the application and assessment can take up to 10 weeks so we strongly encourage you to apply early.
+The entire process including the application and assessment can take up to 10 weeks so we strongly encourage you to apply early so your OSAP funding is available to you at the beginning of your school year.
 More details on applying for OSAP as well as all OSAP related questions and information can be found at www.osap.gov.on.ca.

 What if my OSAP funding does not cover all of my tuition?